 Why do the children leave?

-The majority of the kids in Proniño have a history of drug abuse and have also spent a significant amount of time on the street.
+Many of the kids in Proniño have a history of drug abuse and have also spent a significant amount of time on the street.
 Sometimes the pull of the drugs becomes too much.
 Sometimes they have a bad day and make a snap decision, forgetting what life is like on the street.
 And sometimes all they can think about is the ‘freedom’ they have on the street and no longer want to abide by rules or a schedule.
 The risk of a child leaving is greatest during their first year in the home, but sadly, that risk is always present.

 Do I need to send a letter?